tahsinkose/Computer-Graphics/README.md

 # Computer-Graphics
-Applications implemented in Computer Graphics Course
+Applications implemented in Computer Graphics Course and a simple game.